stephenliu0423/Cycle-Generation-Networks/README.md

 # Cycle-Generation-Networks

-The environment requirements can be view in requirements.txt
+The environment requirements can be viewed in requirements.txt

 Required data structure:
 >user_id, item_id, rating, partition_id